Thomas Alexander Browne: Early years

 When his father moved to Melbourne in 1839, Browne remained at Sydney College as a boarder until 1841 and then was taught by Rev. David Boyd in Melbourne.
-In 1843, though only 17 years old, Browne took up land near Port Fairy which he named Squattlesamere, and was there until 1856.
 He visited England in 1860 and in 1862–1863 had a property, Murrabit run at Lake Boga near Swan Hill, followed by Bundidgaree station on the Murrumbidgee River near Narrandera in the Riverina in 1864.
-However, bad seasons in 1866 and 1868 compelled Browne to give up squatting, and in 1871 he became a police magistrate and gold commissioner.
 After living in Sydney a short time, in April 1871 he was appointed a police magistrate at Gulgong and gold commissioner in 1872.

 Browne was an experienced justice of the peace, having acted as chairman of the bench of justices at Narrandera, but in his first years at Gulgong, then one of the richest and largest goldfields in New South Wales, his ignorance of mining and the complicated regulations drew criticism of his competence as commissioner.
 He was persistently attacked by the Gulgong Guardian until in 1873 it published an anonymous letter accusing him of bias and corruption.
 Its editor Thomas Frederic De Courcy Browne was thereupon convicted in Sydney of criminal libel and sentenced to six months gaol.
 The charges against Browne were disproved, and he won favour with the miners by magnanimously interceding with the judge for a light punishment of his libeller.
 In 1881, Browne was transferred as magistrate and mining warden to Dubbo and to Armidale in 1884.
 He moved to Albury as chairman of the Land Licensing Board in 1885, serving there as magistrate and warden from 1887 to 1895 until retiring to Melbourne.
 He died on 11 March 1915 in Melbourne and was buried in Brighton Cemetery.

 Browne married Margaret Maria Riley (daughter of W. E. Riley and granddaughter of Alexander Riley) in 1860.
-She was the author of The Flower Garden in Australia, published in 1893, and survived him with two sons and five daughters, one of whom, "Rose Boldrewood", published a novel The Complications at Collaroi in 1911.

 Fourth daughter Louisa Browne married mine manager Robert Silvers Black on 11 June 1903.

 His sister, Emma, married Molesworth Richard Greene of Woodlands, near Sunbury.
 His brother Sylvester John Browne was a mine manager.
 His daughter Emma Browne married Ernest Street, the son of Australian politician John Street, who was the patriarch of the Street family.
 He is the namesake of the Rolf Boldrewood Literary Awards were awarded annually from 2006 to 2017 by the Macquarie Regional Library.